Congregational Life

 -

-If you are interested in joining a group, you can let us know here! -
+If you are interested in joining a group, let us know here! -

 We are a commutity that believes in speaking out, speaking up, and rolling up our sleaves to do the work to which we are called.
 The needs are great, but we don’t do this work alone!